 Nothing beats the taste of sweet corn picked fresh from the garden.
 Trouble is, corn takes considerable space to produce a decent crop, so it's better suited to large country gardens than to small suburban plots.
 Another potential drawback is that once sweet corn is picked, its sugar changes to starch nearly as fast as you can run the ears inside to a pot of boiling water.
 Still, many folks yearn for traditional kinds of sweet corn, such as 'Early Sunglow' (yellow, 62 days from planting to harvest), 'Golden Queen' (yellow, 92 days), 'Merit' (yellow, 80 days), and the all-time favorite 'Silver Queen' (white, 92 days).
 For information on new hybrids that stay sweet much longer after they're picked, see Improved sweet corn (below).

-Improved sweet corn.
-There are two basic classes.
-The first, called sugary enhanced corn, is about as sweet as or slightly sweeter than regular sweet corn, but the se gene slows the conversion of sugar to starch.
-Among the top sugary enhanced selections are 'Breeder's Choice' (yellow, 73 days), 'Bodacious' (yellow, 75 days), 'Trinity' (bicolor, 70 days), 'Sugar Buns' (yellow, 60 days), and 'Ambrosia' (bicolor, 75 days).
+- Among the top sugary enhanced selections are 'Breeder's Choice' (yellow, 73 days), 'Bodacious' (yellow, 75 days), 'Trinity' (bicolor, 70 days), 'Sugar Buns' (yellow, 60 days), and 'Ambrosia' (bicolor, 75 days).

 The second class, known as supersweet corn, contains twice as much sugar as regular sweet corn.
 It's sometimes called sh2 corn, because the gene responsible for the added sweetness also causes dry kernels to look shrunken.
 Supersweet corn stays sweet for days after picking, as long as you refrigerate it promptly.
 Recommended selections include 'How Sweet It Is' (white, 87 days), 'Honey 'N' Pearl' (bicolor, 76 days), 'Early Xtra-Sweet' (yellow, 71 days), 'Illini Xtra-Sweet' (yellow, 85 days), 'Florida Staysweet' (yellow, 87 days), and 'Summer Sweet 7210' (yellow, 78 days).